-The Internal Migraine Environment is, in the most basic terms, what is happening behind the scenes in a person’s present life and history that sets the stage for chronic attacks.
-The Internal Migraine Environment is different for everyone, depending on their life histories.
+The Internal Migraine Environment is, in the most basic terms, what is happening behind the scenes in a person’s present life and history that can set the stage for chronic attacks.
+The Internal Migraine Environment is comprised differently for everyone, as migraines are very personal and individual.
 Some people seem to be generally primed at all times for an attack when the smallest of possible triggers presents, whereas others seem to have a bit more leeway for stressors and triggers before reaching the threshold of an attack.

-When migraines are non-organic (meaning there isn’t a notable or identified medical basis for the attacks), people tend to believe that they just “get migraines.”
-But there are always reasons for each attack…whether the triggers are tangible — such as chocolate — or whether it’s something more difficult to see — such as psychological and emotional life patterns and tendencies that have long been present and reinforced over time.
+When migraines are non-organic (meaning there isn’t a notable or identified medical basis for the attacks), people often believe that they just “get migraines.”
+But there are always reasons for each attack…whether the triggers are tangible — such as chocolate or hormonal shifts — or whether it’s something more difficult to identify — such as psychological and emotional life patterns that have long been present and reinforced over time.

 Imagine a time you’ve had an intense feeling/emotion that you’ve had to hold inside, and consider what it was like to feel this.
 Now imagine doing this daily, since childhood, for years and years.
 The energy needs to go somewhere.
-Imagine a glass filled with water to the top.
-One little extra piece (a trigger) in that glass, and it overflows.
 When this happens it causes symptoms.
 For some people it can be gastrointestinal issues, general anxiety, depression chronic fatigue, etc. For others it can be headaches and migraines (as well as depression, anxiety, etc.).
-For people who experience daily symptoms, it’s possible their glasses are constantly overflowing.
-If we can empty out some of the water and change how we emotionally respond in the present so it doesn’t keep refilling the glass, we can reduce the frequency of filling and overflow.